Factory Outlets in Singapore: The Best Shops for Cheap Branded Goods (2019)

 Everyone falls prey to advertising.
 I mean, yeah, there are people who keep proclaiming that brands are passe and how they’d never be caught dead wearing clothes with big logos.
 But these are the people who happily pay through the nose for a plain white t-shirt at Muji, just because it’s MUJI.

 Okay, so you want your Nikes and your Kate Spades, and you want them cheap.
 Where do you go?
 To the factory outlet, of course.
 Yup, they do exist right here in Singapore.

-Fantastic factory outlets & where to find them
+Branded factory outlets in Singapore (2019) & where to find them

 |Brand||Factory outlet locations|

 |Adidas||Novena Square, Chinatown Point, Changi City Point, IMM|

 Read on for the best factory outlet stores to buy branded sportswear, designer goods and furniture for cheap.

 Probably the most sought-after factory outlet store in Singapore, Nike has 2 Factory Stores here at Changi City Point and IMM where you can get swoosh-emblazoned sporting goods at a cheaper price.